 Project Column Customization

-The Project Dashboard provides statistics for a specific project and are divided into two sections:
+The Project Dashboard provides statistics for a specific project and is divided into two sections:

 - Overall progress: the overview of job statuses and issues across all workflow steps

 - Individual progress: the overview of job statuses and issues in individual workflow steps and language combinations.

 - Green: In Progress